 In fact, we suggest that you don’t judge your lips for the first three days.
-The reason is that any swelling and bruising has normally disappeared by then.
+The reason is that any swelling and bruising will normally disappear by then.

-It is also normal that your lips will be very tender for about a day after the injections.
+It is also normal that your lips will be very tender for about a day or so, after the injections.

-Side-effects other than what is mentioned above is uncommon.
-However should you experience any of the effects mentioned below, we advise that you contact us as soon as possible:
+Side effects other than these are uncommon.
+However, should you experience any of the effects mentioned below, we advise that you contact us as soon as possible:

-- Significant swelling or bruising that lasta for more than 5 days
+- Significant swelling or bruising that lasts for more than 5 days

 - Asymmetric lips